Skip to content

 1. After each window completes — when the last task in a window finishes and all sink deliveries succeed.

-3. On shutdown — same drain + commit as revocation.
+3. On shutdown — same drain-then-commit-if-clean behavior as revocation.

 Commits are per-partition and asynchronous.
 They do not block the processing loop.